 For many years, attorneys on both sides of the courtroom have turned to forensic experts to support their position as well as to identify the potential strengths and weaknesses in the arguments of opposing counsel.
-Additionally, attorneys can use expert consultants as a “second set of eyes” to assist in reviewing and assessing the data obtained from other consulting experts so as to improve their own case.
+Additionally, attorneys can use expert consultants as a “second set of eyes” to assist in assessing the data obtained from other consulting experts so as to improve their own case.

 Why would an attorney need to hire such an expert?
 Like your doctor or mechanic, this individual is hired specifically for his or her expertise and experience in areas that may be unfamiliar to the attorney.
 Cases involving economic damages and involved accounting analyses can often get bogged down in minutia, and a consultant’s highly specialized area of expertise can be invaluable to the lawyer trying to cut through the sea of paperwork, interpret that specific discipline’s jargon and communicate it to the court in user-friendly terms.